 A straight forward approach to model the RRRMSP is to observe that the set $\cU$ is discrete with $S=\binom{n}{\Gamma}$ many scenarios (in a worst-case solution, we can assume that $\sum_{i\in[n]} \delta_i = \Gamma$).
 With slight abuse of notation, let $\{ \pmb{\delta}^1,\ldots,\pmb{\delta}^S\} = \cU$ be a list of these scenarios.
 Problem \textsc{Rec} can then be modeled as the following mixed-integer program.

 Variables $\pmb{y}^s$ are introduced for each scenario $s\in[S]$ to model the recovery action under this scenario.
 Constraints \eqref{m1-3} and \eqref{m1-4} ensure that the right number of items is chosen from each part $T_j$.
-Variables $z^s_i$ measures if item $i$ is not modified under scenario $s$, i.e., if both $x_i$ and $y^s_i$ are active (see constraints~\eqref{m1-5} and \eqref{m1-6}).
+Variable $z^s_i$ indicates whether item $i$ is not modified under scenario $s$, i.e., if both $x_i$ and $y^s_i$ are active (see constraints~\eqref{m1-5} and \eqref{m1-6}).
 The number of non-modified items must be at least $P-k$ by constraint~\eqref{m1-7}.
 In the objective~\eqref{m1-1} we minimize the sum of first-stage costs and the worst case over all second-stage costs.
 This is modeled using variable $t$, which must be greater or equal to the cost in each scenario using constraint~\eqref{m1-2}.

-To avoid the solution of a model with an exponential number of variables and constraints, an iterative procedure is possible, where we begin with a subset of scenarios $\cU' = \{ \pmb{\delta}^1,\ldots,\pmb{\delta}^{S'}\} \subseteq \cU$ and alternate between solving model~(\ref{eq:m1}) and solving the adversarial problem with the current candidate solution $\pmb{x}$ to generate a new scenario (see, e.g., \cite{zeng2013solving}).
+To avoid solving a model with an exponential number of variables and constraints, an iterative procedure is possible, where we begin with a subset of scenarios $\cU' = \{ \pmb{\delta}^1,\ldots,\pmb{\delta}^{S'}\} \subseteq \cU$ and alternate between solving model~(\ref{eq:m1}) and solving the adversarial problem with the current candidate solution $\pmb{x}$ to generate a new scenario (see, e.g., \cite{zeng2013solving}).
 The procedure ends after possibly exponentially many iterations if the lower bound (from solving (\ref{eq:m1}) with a subset of scenarios) and the upper bound (from solving the adversarial problem) coincide.

-This method benefits from an efficient technique to solve the adversarial problem as studied in Section~\ref{sec:adv}.
+This method can benefit from an efficient technique to solve the adversarial problem as studied in Section~\ref{sec:adv}.